fgnass/type-assurance/README.md

 ![npm bundle size](https://img.shields.io/bundlephobia/min/type-assurance)

-Super lightweight (< 1KB) TypeScript library to perform type checks at runtime.
+Super [lightweight](https://bundlephobia.com/package/type-assurance) TypeScript library to perform type checks at runtime.

-- [x] Tired of writing long expressions to narrow your types?
+- ✅ Tired of writing long expressions to narrow your types?
-- [x] You don't want to blow up your bundle size by adding some huge validation library?
+- ✅ You don't want to blow up your bundle size by adding some huge validation library?
-- [x] Your type checks should be easy to understand by anyone reading your code?
+- ✅ Your type checks should be easy to understand by anyone reading your code?

 If you've ticked any of the boxes above, take a look at the following example to see what `type-assurance` has to offer: